-If you are a student interested in working at the Dedman Center, click the button below to complete the online student employment application.
+If you are a student interested in working at the Dedman Center, click the button below to be redirected to SMU Handshake to view active job vacancies and apply.

 Click on the links to view Job Descriptions: